Driving Innovation.

 Dr. Glen Clack, MB BS MD FFPM

-- Expert in translational medicine and early-stage oncology drug development, with extensive experience in advancing novel therapies from discovery to clinical proof of concept.
+Key Focus: Expert in translational medicine and early-stage oncology drug development, with extensive experience in advancing novel therapies from discovery to clinical proof of concept.

 Education:

-- MB BS & MD, Royal Free Hospital School of Medicine, London.
+- MB BS & MD, Royal Free Hospital School of Medicine, London

-- Elected Fellow of the Faculty of Pharmaceutical Medicine (FFPM) (2012).
+- Elected Fellow of the Faculty of Pharmaceutical Medicine (FFPM) (2012)

 - Over 25 years of experience in oncology drug development, spanning small molecules, biologics, cytotoxic chemotherapy, oligonucleotides, and therapeutic vaccines.